The School Day & Timetable

 At lunchtime children in Reception sit at tables with other girls from their form.
 Years 1 and 2 are on mixed tables so that they get to know children in the form above or below.
 The table plans are changed termly.
 There is a choice of menu for all the children including a hot meat dish, a hot vegetarian option, a salad bar and homemade bread.
 There will also be a choice of fruit, yoghurt or a pudding and a drink of water.
 Each table has a member of staff eating at the table and all children are encouraged to use their knife and fork properly and have good table manners.

-Morning breaks take place on the Lower School playground and the girls are able to use the climbing apparatus on a rotational basis.
+Morning breaks take place on the Pre-Prep playground and the girls are able to use the climbing apparatus on a rotational basis.
 As much as is possible, the longer lunch break takes place on the school field.

 Assembly takes place on most days of the week.
 On Fridays there is a “Good Work Assembly” where effort, good behaviour, manners and birthdays are celebrated and recognized.

-The most important part of Homework in the Lower School is developing a love of reading through regular practice and enjoying books at home.
+The most important part of Homework in the Pre-Prep is developing a love of reading through regular practice and enjoying books at home.
 Other pieces of homework will reinforce concepts or skills covered during the school day.